Squish for Windows: Model-based Testing

 Step implementation

-Just like during the first iteration, you can generate missing step implementations and add breakpoints in the new functions.
+Just like during the first iteration, you can create missing step implementations and add breakpoints in the new functions.
 Then, execute newly created test cases and record missing snippets.

 The Abort step should click the Cancel button.
 The Verify no new entry has been added should verify the number of address book entries is equal to 0.